Blinken hails Kyiv's pushback against Russia in visit clouded by attack | Politics

 Blinken hails Kyiv's pushback against Russia in visit clouded by attack

 Ukraine has made important progress in its counteroffensive against Russia's invasion, U.S. Secretary of State Antony Blinken said on Wednesday during a visit overshadowed by a Russian attack that killed at least 17 people.

-Ukraine has made important progress in its counteroffensive against Russia's invasion, U.S. Secretary of State Antony Blinken said on Wednesday during a visit overshadowed by a Russian attack that killed at least 17 people.
-President Volodymyr Zelenskiy condemned the attack, which hit a crowded market in the city of Kostiantynivka, close to the battlefield.
+President Volodymyr Zelenskiy condemned the attack, which hit a crowded market in the eastern front-line town of Kostiantynivka, which is close to the devastated city of Bakhmut.
 He said a child was among the dead, and officials said at least 32 people were hurt.

 "This Russian evil must be defeated as soon as possible," Zelenskiy said, describing it as a deliberate attack on a "peaceful city".
 Aides posted video footage showing an explosion after what sounded like a missile approaching, and people scurrying for cover or falling to the ground.
-Russia did not immediately comment on the attack, and has denied deliberately targeting civilians.
+Russia did not immediately comment on the attack, and has denied deliberately targeting civilians in its more than 18-month-old invasion, which has shattered towns and cities and killed thousands of civilians.

 Blinken, the first top U.S. official to visit Kyiv since the counteroffensive began in early June, announced a new package of U.S. wartime assistance worth more than $1 billion, including support for Ukraine's air defences.
 "In the ongoing counteroffensive, progress has accelerated in the past few weeks.
 This new assistance will help sustain it and build further momentum," Blinken told reporters at a news conference with Ukraine's Foreign Minister Dmytro Kuleba.